-1952 Gertrude Lawrence dies.
-She was starring as Anna in The King and I at the St. James with Yul Brynner.
-One of her last requests was that Brynner, her leading man in the show, be upgraded in the posters and Playbills from below to above-the-title billing, sharing star billing with whomever would play Anna in other performances.
+1952 Gertrude Lawrence, who originated the roles of Anna in The King and I and Amanda in Private Lives, dies at age 54.
+She had been admitted to the hospital a few weeks earlier, after fainting following a matinee performance in The King and I. One of her last requests was that Brynner, her leading man in the show, be upgraded in the posters and Playbills from below to above-the-title billing, sharing star billing with whomever would play Anna in other performances.

 1979 A revival of the musical Peter Pan opens at the Lunt-Fontanne Theatre, with Sandy Duncan as Peter and George Rose as Captain Hook.
 It runs 554 performances, more than three times as long as the original.
-Future years will see more Pan revivals, with Cathy Rigby.
+Future years see more Pan revivals, starring Cathy Rigby.

-1985 Andre Gregory, Arthur Rubin, Barbara Cook, George Hearn, Mandy Patinkin, Lee Remick, Jim Walton, Howard McGillin, Daisy Prince, Liz Callaway, Betty Comden, Adolph Green, Liliane Montevecchi, Elaine Stritch, Phyllis Newman, Carol Burnett, Licia Albanese and Erie Mills convene upon the stage at Avery Fisher Hall to perform a concert version of Stephen Sondheim's Follies.
-Originally produced on Broadway in 1971, the musical will later receive full Broadway revivals in 2001 and 2011.
+1985 Andre Gregory, Arthur Rubin, Barbara Cook, George Hearn, Mandy Patinkin, Lee Remick, Jim Walton, Howard McGillin, Daisy Prince, Liz Callaway, Betty Comden, Adolph Green, Liliane Montevecchi, Elaine Stritch, Phyllis Newman, Carol Burnett, Licia Albanese, and Erie Mills convene upon the stage at Avery Fisher Hall to perform a concert version of Stephen Sondheim's Follies.
+Originally produced on Broadway in 1971, the musical later receives full Broadway revivals in 2001 and 2011.

-2000 Actor Ralph Fiennes, who played Hamlet on Broadway in 1995 in The Almeida Theatre Company production at the Belasco Theatre returns to New York City in two other Shakespearean roles.
-The British actor alternates in the leads in The Almeida Theatre Company productions of Richard II and Coriolanus at the Brooklyn Academy of Music.
-Jonathan Kent, who helmed Fiennes in Hamlet, takes on directorial duties again for this production.
+2000 Ralph Fiennes, who played Hamlet on Broadway in 1995, returns to New York City in two other Shakespearean roles.
+The British actor alternates in the leads of the Almeida Theatre Company's productions of Richard II and Coriolanus at the Brooklyn Academy of Music.
+Jonathan Kent, who helmed Fiennes in Hamlet, takes on directorial duties again for the productions.

-2012 Following a three year hiatus, Gerard Alessandrini's Forbidden Broadway returns to New York as Forbidden Broadway: Alive and Kicking opens Off-Broadway at the 47th Street Theatre.
-Marking the long-running revue's 30th anniversary, the show features spoofs of Porgy and Bess, Once, Evita, Anything Goes, Spider-Man Turn Off the Dark, Newsies, The Book of Mormon and Nice Work if You Can Get It, among others.
+2012 Following a three-year hiatus, Gerard Alessandrini's Forbidden Broadway returns to New York with Forbidden Broadway: Alive and Kicking, opening Off-Broadway at the 47th Street Theatre.
+Marking the long-running revue's 30th anniversary, the show features spoofs of Porgy and Bess, Once, Evita, Anything Goes, Spider-Man Turn Off the Dark, Newsies, The Book of Mormon, and Nice Work if You Can Get It, among others.